10 Types of Data Analytics Charts + Data Visualization Examples

 Overall, bubble charts are an excellent tool to visualize data where multiple variables can represent a correlation, making it good for:

-• Find out the relationship between multiple business metrics to find out which numbers lead to business success.
+• Finding out the relationship between multiple business metrics.

 • Visualizing the correlation between in-app behaviors such as time spent on the page and engagement.